 Yes, of course, those injunctions don’t always work.
 If you fear for your safety, always call the police.
 That may be the jolt they really need.
 From experience, I can tell you it does.

 Maybe your ex isn’t a stalker or violent.
 They’re just annoying as hell.
 I’ve got good news.
 The emails, texts, and whatever else your ex is using to hold your attention and convince you of their undying love will eventually slow down and stop completely.

 They say time heals all wounds, and I’d like to think that’s true.
 If you’re like me, you’ve moved on and are living a life your ex wouldn’t even recognize (good for you!).
 If you’re not there yet, you may think this is as good as it gets – lonely nights on the couch and an ex who lives to make you crazy.

-If the constant communication disrupts your life and upsets you, and your ex is unwilling to respect your wishes to leave you alone, you’re not overreacting if you take steps to stop the harassment.
-If at any point, you feel in danger or threatened in any way, you should definitely call the police and report the behavior.
+If the constant communication disrupts your life and upsets you, and your ex is unwilling to respect your wishes to leave you alone, you’re not overreacting if you take further steps to stop your exe’s harassment.

-But for the average ex who can’t let go, being ignored over time will stop the crazy messages.
+But for the average ex who won’t let you go, over time being completely ignored will stop their crazy messages.
 The three-in-the-morning 100 word text message declaring their undying love will eventually stop.